 What should I do if I have COPD?

 If you live with COPD, you are at a higher risk of severe complications if you get COVID-19.
-It’s important you follow social distancing advice particularly carefully and continue to self-manage your condition well.
+In England, the government has now closed the shielding programme for people at higher risk.
+But it's still important you continue to manage your condition well.

 Make sure you are managing your COPD well.